For Index of Brides, CLICK

 Matrimony - A

-wedding of interest to Napaneeans occurred Tuesday afternoon
+wedding of interest to Napaneeans occurred Tuesday

-by her cousin Miss Augusta Wilson, Ottawa, as maid of honour.
-The bride was
+attended by her cousin Miss Augusta Wilson, Ottawa, as maid of honour.
+The bride was attired in a handsome gown of white

-trimmed with applique and carried a bouquet of
+and carried a bouquet of cream roses.
+The maid of honour

-cream roses.
-The maid of honour wore a similar gown and carried pink
+wore a similar gown and carried pink carnations.
+After the ceremony the

-to the home of the bride's parents, where dainty refreshments were served.
+guests numbering about seventy, repaired to the home of the bride's parents,

-The bride's going away gown was of Claret colored silk with dainty hat to
+where dainty refreshments were served.
+The bride's going away gown was of

-match.
-The newly wedded couple drove to Napanee and took the midnight train
+to Napanee and took the midnight train for a honeymoon in the east, after

-for a honeymoon in the east, after which they will settle down at Sillsville.
+which they will settle down at Sillsville.
+The presents received by the bride

-her popularity among her friends. |
+were numerous and elegant, testifying to her popularity among her friends. |

 Sept